The Differences Between Private and Foster Adoption

-The above scenario describes why aspiring parents looking to foster parent should do so because they want to help children, and not necessarily because they want to adopt.
+This is the main difference between adopting and fostering a child through the state system.
+Aspiring foster parents should do so because they want to help children and not necessarily because they want to adopt.
 This doesn’t mean they can’t be excited to one day permanently add one of these children to their families; it just means some situations may end in disappointment if adoption is the only goal of their foster parenting.

 This scenario happens frequently in the state adoption foster care system.
 Of the 247,631 children who exited foster care in 2017, more than 121,000 (49 percent) were reunified with their parents or placed with relatives, and just over 59,000 (24 percent) were placed for adoption.